Gottman Method Couples Therapy in Baltimore

 Gottman Therapist in Baltimore

 Andrea is a Gottman trained therapist who works with couples to strengthen emotional connection.
-She uses the Gottman Method to help couples understand how individual struggles create disconnection between partners and teaches them to become sources of comfort for each other.
+She uses the Gottman techniques to help couples understand how individual struggles create disconnection between partners and teaches them to become sources of comfort for each other.

 Cassandra Ekstrom, LCSW-C